lip6/coriolis/documentation/content/pages/python-cpp-new/Introduction.rst

 #. **Linking accross modules.** As far as I understand, the wrappers
    are for monolithic libraries.
 That is, you wrap the entire library in one go.
-But Hurricane has a modular design, the core database then various tools.
+But Coriolis has a modular design, the core database then various tools.
 We do not, and cannot, have one gigantic wrapper that would encompass all the libraries in one go.
-We do one Python module for one C++ library.
+We do one Python module for each C++ library.

    This brings another issue, at Python level this time.
 The Python modules for the libraries have to share some functions.
 Python